hschott/ready-websocket-plugin/README.md

 * SoapUI 5.2.x
 * Ready!
 API 1.4.x

+This plugin is not signed by Smartbear.
+If you like to run it in SoapUI OS >= 5.2.1 you have to install [SoapUI PluginLoader Jailbreak](https://github.com/hschott/soapui-pluginloader-jailbreak).

 ### Install in SoapUI

 Download the latest release JAR file and copy it to `<user home>/.soapuios/plugins/` .